 Crisp on the outside and fluffy on the inside, Whole Wheat Apple Cinnamon Waffles are perfectly spiced and bursting with chunks of sweet, tender apples...and they make your whole house smell heavenly as they bake!

-One of the things I've missed over the past few months has been making homemade breakfasts for my kids.
+One of the things I've missed over the past few months of writing my cookbook has been making homemade breakfasts for my kids.
 It sounds silly, but making homemade breakfast has always just been "my thing."
-We've had slow cooker dinners coming out the ears, of course, but that left me with no time left to stock the fridge and pantry with the usual breakfast staples that I like to feed my kids during the school week — granola, breakfast cookies, smoothies, baked oatmeal, muffins, and the like.
-And even though my kids were perfectly happy eating cereal, the first thing I wanted to do today — when I wasn't otherwise occupied putting three different recipes in three different slow cookers — was make some waffles!
+We've had slow cooker dinners coming out the ears, of course, but that left me with no time left to stock the fridge and pantry with the usual breakfast staples that I like to feed my kids during the school week -- granola, breakfast cookies, smoothies, baked oatmeal, muffins, and the like.
+And even though my kids were perfectly happy eating cereal, the first thing I wanted to do today -- when I wasn't otherwise occupied putting three different recipes in three different slow cookers -- was make some waffles!

 They're crisp on the outside.
 They're tender and fluffy on the inside.
 They're lightly kissed with cinnamon and riddled with steamy pockets of soft, sweet apples.
 And if you really want to make them special, you can even sautée some sliced apples in butter, cinnamon, and sugar for a topping that takes them over the, er, top!

 And since this post is already in contention for the wordiest post ever, I may as well go for broke and share one more quick little story with you.
 See that shiny golden bowl holding the apples in the background of these photos?
 Well, last week a certain middle child had an exceptionally good day at school, which earned him a special trip to the class Treasure Box.
 And instead of picking out a toy for himself, he chose this shiny gold plastic bowl to give me as a prop "for my recipe pictures."